SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Health_Check_Manager.md

 - **Email Addresses**: Allows you to provide a list of emails that will receive a report of the test run, similar to the results table.

 - **Recurrence**: Allows you to view and edit the recurrence set for the scheduled test runs, with *Daily*, *Weekly*, and *Monthly* options.
-You can always see when is the next test run is due.
+You can always see when the next test run is due.

 - **Longer Duration Time**: Allows you to specify a duration during which tests will run and get information on their failure rate.